phu0ngng/nccl/docs/userguide/source/env.rst

 NCCL has an extensive set of environment variables to tune for specific usage.

 Environment variables can also be set statically in /etc/nccl.conf (for an administrator to set system-wide values) or in ${NCCL_CONF_FILE} (since 2.23; see below).
-For example, those files could contain :
+For example, those files could contain:

 .. code:: C